 New construction is one of the most popular searches I see from buyers looking at Woodstock and Cherokee County — and for good reason.
 There's something irresistible about being the first person to live in a home, choosing your finishes, and not worrying about someone else's deferred maintenance.
-But after representing buyers in dozens of new construction deals over 28 years, I can tell you: there are things the builder's sales office won't tell you.
+But after representing buyers in dozens of new construction deals over my 28+ years in real estate, I can tell you: there are things the builder's sales office won't tell you.
 This guide covers all of it — the active builders, real price ranges, the communities I'd actually recommend, and the negotiation strategies that have saved my clients thousands.

 Active Builders in Woodstock & Cherokee County (2026)